-The cognizant DOE contracting officer must authorize in writing the use of a DOE/NNSA FFRDC contractor on the proposed project and this authorization should be submitted with the application, if available.
+The cognizant DOE contracting officer must authorize in writing the use of an DOE/NNSA FFRDC on the proposed project and this authorization should be submitted with the application, if available.
 The following wording is acceptable for this authorization.

 "Authorization is granted for the Laboratory to participate in the proposed project.
-The work proposed for the laboratory is consistent with or complimentary to the missions of the laboratory, will not adversely impact execution of the DOE/NNSA assigned programs at the laboratory, and will not place the laboratory in direct competition with the domestic private sector."
+The work proposed for the laboratory is consistent with or complementary to the missions of the laboratory, will not adversely impact execution of the DOE/NNSA assigned programs at the laboratory, and will not place the laboratory in direct competition with the domestic private sector."

-Failure to obtain such approval in a timely manner may delay the project if a grant is awarded.
+Failure to obtain such approval in a timely manner may delay the project if a grant is awarded, as work may not be performed by the FFRDC until DOE contracting officer approval is provided.